 Get More Perks

 Aside from the discounts, buying a car before tax time will give you access to bonuses if you’re operating a small business.
 One is the increased amount you can write off your tax when you buy a car.
-That’s because the Australian government has recently raised the instant asset write off from $20,000 to $30,000 in the federal budget.
+If you are unfamiliar with this, researching the Instant Asset Write-Off to see if you are applicable.

 Also, June is the month when car manufacturers give retailers some extra bonuses.
 They do this just to sell the remaining slow-selling stock in their factories, such as vehicles with an uncommon colour or not-so-popular models in a particular market.